RillingDev/rilling.dev/01.blog/12.gender-diverse-forms/item.md

 icon: thumbs-o-up
 ---

-_Notice: if you disagree with the existence of nonbinary-identities, this article is not meant to convince you.
+_Notice: if you disagree with the existence of non-binary-identities, this article is not meant to convince you.
 So you might as well close this tab now instead of sending me a message_

-With the rise of [societies acceptance of trans* and nonbinary gender identities](https://twitter.com/NatGeo/status/809800514791677952), It's time to move away from the "2-genders" mindset - the same goes for webapps and forms.
+With the rise of [societies acceptance of trans* and non-binary gender identities](https://twitter.com/NatGeo/status/809800514791677952), It's time to move away from the "2-genders" mindset - the same goes for web-apps and forms.

 ## How it's been so far: